 When an asylum seeker applies to a country for protection from persecution in their home country, they must prove both their identity and their eligibility for refugee status by providing supporting documents, such as passport and birth certificate, and attending an initial screening and further interview with immigration and government officers.

-Where the asylum seeker is already resident in the country where they are seeking protection from persecution, for instance, an Iranian national living in the UK who wishes to seek asylum there, it will be necessary to prove residency in the asylum country by providing evidence such as bank statements or household bills.
+Where the asylum seeker is already resident in the country where they are seeking protection from persecution, it will be necessary to prove residency in the asylum country by providing evidence such as bank statements or household bills.

 Successful applicants will be granted the status of refugee and the right to safe asylum.
 International law states that refugees should have the same rights and assistance offered to any foreigner who is a legal resident.
 These rights include: